Boy Sends "Letter To My Dad In Heaven" For Dad's Birthday, Gets A Reply

 The postal service wrote back to the boy telling him the letter was safely delivered to his father.
 Aww!

 Coping with the loss of the spouse can be the most difficult ordeal, especially if you have young children.
 Everyone mourns in their own way, even your children.
-One little boy whose father passed away sent his dad a “letter to my dad in heaven”.
-The Royal Mail UK took the time to reply the child, letting him know the letter has been delivered safely.

 “Letter to my dad in heaven”

 Jase Hyndman, 7 years old and his sister Neive, 10 years old continued to celebrate their dad’s birthday ever since he died in May 2014.

 This year, Jase wrote a letter to his dad.
 On the envelope, he requested the Royal Mail service to take his letter to heaven for his father’s birthday.

 The Royal Mail replied, assuring little Jase that the “letter to my dad in heaven” had arrived to his father James.
 “This was a difficult challenge avoiding stars and other galactic objects on route to heaven”, wrote Sean Milligan, Assistant Delivery Office Manager of the Royal Mail UK.
 Milligan also said he will continue to do all he can to ensure future letters will be delivered to heaven safely.

 Letter to my dad in heaven: Faith in humanity restored

 Jase’s mother Teri Copeland was overjoyed to received the letter, noting how happy her son was knowing her husband received the card.
 She told both her children that if they can’t give a present during Christmas it’s good to at least send a card.

 Jase kept telling her, “My dad really got my letter, mum!”.

 She wants everyone to know that even the smallest gestures of kindness can leave a huge impact on a person’s life.